basho/basho_docs/source/languages/en/riak/dev/using/search.md

 Riak Search 2.0 is more than a distributed search engine like [SolrCloud](http://wiki.apache.org/solr/SolrCloud) or [ElasticSearch](http://www.elasticsearch.org/).
 It's a searchable integration with Riak.
 This greatly simplifies usage by offloading the task of indexing values to Riak.

-Riak's features are numerous and well defined, while the search enhancements are also numerous.
+Riak Search's features and enhancements are numerous.

 * Support for various mime types (JSON, XML, plain text, datatypes) for automatic data extraction
 * Support for [various language](http://wiki.apache.org/solr/LanguageAnalysis) specific [analyzers, tokenizers, and filters](http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters)